kangj12/data-analysis-portfolio/README.md

 **Description:** The dataset contains 48 records of helicopter escape attempts as of 2022.
 The dataset contains information about the date of the escape attempt, the name of the prison, the country in which the attempt occurred, the name of the escapee(s), and a description of the event.
 This project includes the following steps: webscraping from wikipedia, data loading, data cleaning and preprocessing, data analysis, and data visualization.

-**Skills:** data cleansing, data analysis, webscraping, data visualization.
+**Skills:** data cleansing, data analysis, webscraping, data visualization

 **Technology:** Python, Pandas, BeautifulSoup, Requests, Matplotlib

-**Results:** Review of different escape attempts and answered multiple questions pretaining to the data
+**Results:** Review of different escape attempts and answered multiple questions pretaining to the data.

 ### 2021 Valorant Masters Tournament Analysis
 **Code:** [`ValorantDataAnalysis.ipynb`](https://github.com/kangj12/ValorantDataAnalysis/blob/main/ValorantDataAnalysis.ipynb)